Minty-Crisp/AUXL/README.md

 [Read more about the controls in the Wiki](https://github.com/Minty-Crisp/AUXL/wiki/Customizing-AUXL-Controls)

-A few cool features of AUXL to highlight
+A few cool features of AUXL to highlight : :first_quarter_moon_with_face:
 ---
 - Reusable & remixable data to build more with less.
 - Generate various types of in-scene entities all with an abundant amount of customizations and controls.